DigForASPFramework/sts-tai-ontology/README.md

 ## License

-- © Copyright 2024.
-All rights reserved until the paper is published.
+- © Copyright 2024, by the authors.
+All rights reserved until further notice.
 Citation guidelines will be provided.

 - For any inquiries or collaborations, please contact [stsontology@gmail.com].